 All of our named executive officers participated in our 401(k) plan and received matching funds up to the federally allowed maximum match.
 We maintain \$50,000 of life insurance on all of our executive officers.
 The Company also maintains the DCP and provides a matching contribution to participants.
-The Company makes available to its executive officers an annual physical at a local hospital.
+The Company makes available to its executive officers an annual physical at a local hospital, for which the Company pays the taxes associated with this benefit.
 The Company allows personal use of its fractional airplane interests by certain executive officers.
 Personal use of our aircraft interests requires approval by the Chief Executive Officer.
 Our executives must reimburse the Company for their personal use of our aircraft interests at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.
-The Company does not make it a practice to provide tax gross-ups to our named executive officers for perquisites and other compensation.